 Outreach UK (formerly Home Evangelism), is a UK-based mission that seeks to encourage and train church members in personal evangelism, and has agreed to offer your church or organisation training in how to get the best out of Good News.

-Outreach UK's Liaison Officer, Trevor Dickerson, says: “We believe that it is necessary and vital for those in our churches to be equipped to share their faith, and in so doing, to build up relationships with those who are at present outside the sphere of normal church activities.
+Outreach UK's Trevor Dickerson says: “We believe that it is necessary and vital for those in our churches to be equipped to share their faith, and in so doing, to build up relationships with those who are at present outside the sphere of normal church activities.